Vote MCP: signed voting for AI agents

 Use cases

-- Incident response quorum: specialized agents vote between rollback, isolate, or hotfix with a traceable decision record.
+- Choose rollback, isolation, or hotfix during an incident while keeping a traceable decision record.

 Model and policy evaluation